 If your Excel file is stored on OneDrive or SharePoint, you can access its version history to restore a previous version of the file.
 To do this, follow these steps:

 a.
-Open the Excel file in Excel Online or Excel desktop application. b.
-Go to "File" > "Info" > "Version History." c.
-A list of previous versions of the file will appear.
-Choose a version from before the worksheet was deleted. d.
+Think about it: a list of previous versions of the file will appear.
+In real terms, choose a version from before the worksheet was deleted. b.
+Plus, " c. d.
+On the flip side, open the Excel file in Excel Online or Excel desktop application.
+Which means go to "File" > "Info" > "Version History.
 You can either restore the entire file or download a copy of the previous version.

 7. Seek Professional Help